By Terry Corbell

 “We do not allow the promotion or sale of weapons and any related products such as ammunitions or accessory kits on Google Shopping,” the Google Shopping Team wrote.
 “In order to comply with our new policies, please remove any weapon-related products from your data feed and then re-submit your feed in the Merchant Center.”

-Naturally, Google is drawing fire from consumers and merchants.
-Proponents of the 2nd Amendment have launched a petition drive – it demands Google “not interfere with our 2nd amendment rights…”
+Naturally, Google drew fire from consumers and merchants.
+Proponents of the 2nd Amendment launched a petition drive – it demanded Google “not interfere with our 2nd amendment rights…”

 Google has drawn fire from Associated Press and other media firms because it publishes news headlines to their stories.
 This means Google is, in reality, a media company.

 Studies consistently show the media is biased in favor of liberals.
-Simply Google the key words, “liberal media bias,” and you’ll see 2,130,000 search results.
+Simply Google the key words, “liberal media bias,” and you’ll see millions of search results.
+If you check Google News, you’ll see the vast majority of headlines are biased in favor of leftwing opinions.

 With a dominant search market share, Google has a responsibility to practice what it preaches with honesty, objectivity and accuracy.

-Therefore, Google appears disingenuous and self-serving when it campaigns for freedom – meanwhile, with the perception that it violates the rights of millions of its users.
-If Bing and Yahoo stay the course, Google will justifiably face loss in its market share.
+Therefore, Google appears disingenuous and self-serving when it campaigns for freedom – meanwhile, with the perception that it slants the news and violates the rights of millions of its users.

-…The land of the free and home of the brave…I’m just sayin’.
+…The land of the free and home of the brave…the sacrifices of my loved ones appear in vain.

-From the Coach’s Corner, here’s a pertinent Fourth of July topic:
+From the Coach’s Corner, here are pertinent freedom topics:

 “The basis of a democratic state is liberty.”